Exhibition model

 Graph

-The temporal progression of the measured distance is shown on the display in a 3D graph.
+The temporal progression of the measured distance is depicted on the display in a 3D graph.

 Raw data